 - Send out media releases and post to blog regarding highlights and outcome of event

 - In thank you email, ask non-members to subscribe to your membership service.
 Talk about your service.

-Event planning can be fun or it can be very stressing.
-Planning ahead and having a schedule and budget makes the entire process glitch-free, and a marketing success.
+Event planning can be fun or it can be very stressful.
+Planning ahead and having a schedule and budget makes the entire process glitch-free and marketing successful.